SatoshiumAI/satoshium-us/chronicle/validation/chronicle-validation-rules.md

 **Chronicle Validation Rules established for Phase VIII.**

-These rules define the normative Validation requirements that will be applied by the Chronicle Entry Production Procedure and tested during Phase VIII operational dry-run work.
+These rules define the normative Validation requirements applied by the Chronicle Entry Production Procedure.

+The first end-to-end Phase VIII operational dry run using `SC-CERT-2026-0001` and simulated candidate `CHR-2026-0001` completed with an overall result of `PASS`.

+The dry run identified no rule-set redesign requirement and clarified that `CHR-VAL-011 — Publication Readiness` is distinct from the separate Chronicle Publication Gate.